sabrinadowla14/Project1-The-Monkees-Band/README.md

  ````
 The Monkees Band Website is created using HTML5, CSS3 and Bootstrap 3.3.7 - Bootstrap is the most popular CSS Framework for developing responsive and mobile-first websites.
 I have Four Pages - index.html, music.html, news.html, and fan.html.
-In the header I have Monkees logo if you click that logo it will redirect you to the home page.
-I have a search button which is not functional at this time.
+In the header, I have Monkees logo.
+If you click that logo it will redirect you to the home page.
+I have a search button, which is not functional at this time.

 The user needs to sign up before signing.
 In the footer I have links for privacy, terms of use and a contact page.
 They are in the process of creating a social media presence and have links to their Facebook, Twitter and YouTube pages
 index.html is my home page, where I have clickable YouTube images for the Monkees videos.